fagan2888/ada-project/README.md

 ##Abstract
   This project will crawl publicly available **League of Legends** match information using the Riot api and apply a 2-step process to it.
 Firstly, we will extract player features.
-Secondly, we will feed them to a neural network predicting the winning chance in a new match based on the players' previous results and team composition.
+Secondly, we will feed them to a neural network predicting the winning chance in a new match based on the players' features and the role they will be playing.
   The features retained during the tuning of the model will be made available and visualized on a player page to show relevant information.

 ##Plan